boxbeam/RedLib/README.md

 	sender.sendMessage(ChatColor.GREEN + "You smited " + target.getName() + "!");
 }
 ```
-If an optional argument isn't provided, you'll get `null`.
+If an optional argument isn't provided, the method hook will be `null`.

-Now that I've touched on most of the basics, child commands:
+Now that I've touched on most of the basics, here are child commands:

 ```
 base {
 	//Commands don't need hooks!
-You can create commands that exist only to contain child commands. help This is a base command
+You can create commands that exist only to contain child commands.
-	permission base.use
 	//The child will inherit the permission requirement of the parent unless otherwise specified child {
 		hook childCommand